rust-osdev/uefi-rs/README.md

 ![Stars](https://img.shields.io/github/stars/rust-osdev/uefi-rs)

-![UEFI App running in QEMU](https://imgur.com/SFPSVuO.png) Screenshot of an application running in QEMU on an UEFI firmware that leverages our Rust library.
+![UEFI App running in QEMU](https://imgur.com/SFPSVuO.png) Screenshot of an application running in QEMU on UEFI firmware that uses our Rust library.

 ## API and User Documentation